mateusz/silverstripe-testdata/Readme.md

 Exporter will also (if requested) follow relationships and include objects on the other side of the link.
 For example selecting a Member will also include the Groups he/she is in, which in turn will include Permissions.
 Or if explicit ID is being requested, for example Page with ID=2, it will also pull the page's parent, even if its ID is not contained on the requested list.
 This allows easy construction of comprehensive data sets.

+Another option is to include real files in the dump.
+Exporter will store them in <wwwroot>/mysite/testdata/files without nesting, which means that if the name collision occurs the files will be overwritten.

 ## Dev notes